 The probe is a review to assess "the widespread concerns that consumers, businesses, and entrepreneurs have expressed about search, social media, and some retail services online," the DoJ said in an announcement.
 Its Antitrust Division was confirmed as "conferring with and seeking information from the public, including industry participants who have direct insight into competition in online platforms, as well as others."

 Netflix and other entertainment apps will not let you subscribe from within the app, and some have resorted to a 30% price hike on subscriptions when done within apps rather on a website.
-Apple guidelines prevent developers from linking or even mentioning that other sources for making purchases exist.
+Apple's guidelines used to prevent developers from linking or mentioning that other sources exist for making purchases, but that changed in October 2021.

-App Store subscriptions were introduced in 2016 as an alternative business model, and would allow users to pay for new features on a regular basis with the ability to cancel at any time.
-This feature came with a lower "Apple Tax" of 15% as long as users stayed subscribed for over a year.
+App Store subscriptions were introduced in 2016 as an alternative business model that allows users to pay for new features regularly with the ability to cancel at any time.
+This feature came with a lower 15% cut taken from developers, as long as users stayed subscribed for over a year.

 Apple made a huge move in April 2020 to allow specific entertainment apps to make sales inside their apps without a 30% cut.
 This is similar to how shopping goods apps like Best Buy and Amazon already work, but would apply to digital goods as well.

 As long as a user has a credit card on file with Amazon, they may make purchases using the in-app cart system.
-If not, it will defer to an in-app purchase system using the on file Apple payment method for the App Store.
+If not, it will defer to an in-app purchase system using the on-file Apple payment method.